vishnu175/SPARKZZZ/README.md

 ```

-### UniBorg Configuration
+### Sparkzzz Configuration

-The UniBorg Config is situated in `userbot/uniborgConfig.py`.
+The Sparkzzz Config is situated in `userbot/SparkzzzConfig.py`.

 **Heroku Configuration**
 Simply just leave the Config as it is.